MakerSpace10/A.T.L.A.S.-Arduino/README.md

 Serial.println(Output);    // PID output used to control the motors
 ```

-Finnally, combine the reciver with the balancer code so you can control the robot.
-The balancer code must take priority, so the robot doesn't fall over.
+Finnally, the reciver and the balancer code combine.
+The balancer code will take priority, so the robot doesn't fall over.